ivirtex/lan_scanner/README.md

 Feel free to contribute to this project.

 Please file feature requests and bugs at the [issue tracker](https://github.com/ivirtex/lan_scanner).
-If you fixed a bug or implemented feature by yourself, feel free to send a [pull request](https://github.com/ivirtex/lan_scanner/pulls).
+If you fixed a bug or implemented a feature by yourself, feel free to send a [pull request](https://github.com/ivirtex/lan_scanner/pulls).

 ## Sponsoring

-I am working on my packages on my free time.
+I am working on my packages in my free time.

-If this package is helping you, please consider [buying me a coffee](ko-fi.com/ivirtex), so I can keep updating and maintaing this package.
+If this package is helping you, please consider [buying me a coffee](ko-fi.com/ivirtex), so I can keep updating and maintaining this package.